iqltd/javascriptix/README.md

 # javascriptix
-A naive bash implementation in Javascript
+A naive bash and gnu tools implementation in Javascript